cealigbe/tempusdash/README.md

 	pip3 install -r requirements.txt
 	```

-4. To initialize the weather display, grab a free WeatherAPI key from [weatherapi.com](http://weatherapi.com), then add your new key to the config.py file in the src folder.
-The weather script won't run otherwise
+4. To initialize the weather display, grab a free WeatherAPI key from [weatherapi.com](http://weatherapi.com), then add your location and new key to the config.py.temp file in the src folder.
+Then rename the config.py.temp file to "config.py".
+The weather script won't run otherwise.

 	```python
 	config = {